russelltc/cybr406-todo/README.md

 Complete the tests in the order they appear in TodoApplicationsTests.java, starting from the top of the file and working your way down.
-IntelliJ does not necessarily display the tests in the order they appear in the code, so be sure to open the file and read it!
+IntelliJ does not necessarily display the tests in the order they appear in the code, so be sure to open the file and read it!# Homework-1